metapolator/metapolator/outline-import.md

 ### The Stroke

 is a concept best explained by talking about a pen.
-A pen moves along a path, leaving a trace of itself, the sroke.
+A pen moves along a path, leaving a trace of itself, the stroke.
 The stroke has a thickness, thus where the path of the pen is just a line (one dimension) in the center of the pen, the stroke is a plane (two dimension).